Undergraduate Admission Policies

 International Transfer Admission

 Benedictine College accepts applications all year.
-Suggested application deadlines are April 1 for August admission and October 1 for January admission.
 There is a $50 application fee on both the Common App application and Benedictine College application.
 A fee waiver can be provided to students recruited by an athletic coach.

-To consider a student for admission, we must receive the following documents:
+To consider a student for transfer admission, we must receive the following documents:

 - Completed International Student Application or Common Application for admission.

-- TOEFL or IELTS scores (optional).
-Those students with English not as their first language must show proof of English proficiency; years of English taken in high school or university, interview with admission office, other partnership exams accepted by the college.
+- Submit all standardized scores taken: CLT, SAT, ACT, TOEFL, IELTS and/or Duolingo.
+Students who do not have scores may be accepted conditionally.
+Those students with English not as their first language must show proof of English proficiency; years of English taken in high school, interview with admission office, other partnership exams accepted by the College.
 Benedictine College requires a minimum score of 7.0 on the IELTS, a minimum score of 90 on the TOEFL, or a minimal score of 110 on the Duolingo test.

 Special Student Status